nephros/xdg-desktop-portal-amber/doc/README_Testing.md

 Curently, these steps are necessary for testing:

 1. Installing `xdg-desktop-portals` version **1.16** [link](https://build.sailfishos.org/package/show/home:nephros:devel:portals/xdg-desktop-portal-116)
-    - Note that there are subpackages of this called e.g. `permission-store`, or `rewrite-launchers`.
-You do NOT need to install those.
+    - Note that there are subpackages of this.
+They are not required for testing, and installing has been disabled for some.
+      -  permission-store: optional.
+It is no yet clear whether/how this shall be used.
+      -  rewrite-launchers: Do not install, function unclear but sounds dangerous.
+      -  validate-icon: Do not install
+      -  tests: optional, not tested ;)

 2. Install `xdg-desktop-portal-amber` [link](https://build.sailfishos.org/package/show/home:nephros:devel:portals/xdg-desktop-portal-amber), including the subpackages:
 	- xdg-desktop-portal-amber
 	- xdg-desktop-portal-amber-qml